AdaptiveCpp/AdaptiveCpp/doc/install-vulkan.md

 #### clspv

-Kernels are compiled by using the LLVM-IR input to clspv to create Vulkan consumable SPIR-V.
+Kernels are compiled by using the LLVM-IR input to clspv to create Vulkan consumable SPIR-V version 1.3 (supported by Vulkan 1.1 drivers onward).
 This involves the SSCP compiler flavouring the LLVM-IR to resemble OpenCL-C generated IR, which is then lowered appropriately by clspv.
 Transformations are defined in the `llvm-to-clspv` tool to achieve this.
 For more information on the transformations